Notice of Pre-AIA or AIA Status

 Regarding claim 14, the claim recites: wherein the operations further comprise: executing the source code to generate a solution to the problem description.
 The limitation “executing the source code” is nothing more than an insignificant extra solution activity, and is therefore not integrated into a practical application under Step 2A Prong 2.
 Furthermore, the additional element does not amount to significantly more than the judicial exception at Step 2B.

-Regarding claim 15, the claim recites: wherein to generate the plurality of sub-modules, the operations further comprise: generating outlines describing the plurality of sub-modules; and generating source code from the outlines to be included in the plurality of sub-modules.
+Regarding claim 15, the claim recites: wherein generating the plurality of sub-modules, the operations further comprise: generating outlines describing the plurality of sub-modules; and generating source code from the outlines to be included in the plurality of sub-modules.
 The limitations “generating outlines” and “generating source code” are functions that can be performed in the human mind or by a human using pen and paper.
 Furthermore, the claim does not recite any other additional elements.
 Therefore, the claim does not integrate the judicial exception into a practical application at Step 2A Prong 2, or recite additional elements that amount to significantly more than the judicial exception at Step 2B.

 Regarding claim 16, the claim recites: wherein an outline in the outlines includes a function header and a description statement.
 The additional elements “function header” and “description statement” are recited at a high level of generality.
 Therefore, the claim does not integrate the judicial exception into a practical application at Step 2A Prong 2, or recite additional elements that amount to significantly more than the judicial exception at Step 2B.